 I remember coming home after my baby shower feeling SO overwhelmed!
 Who would’ve thought that such a little person would need so much stuff!
 And while this being my first I probably have more than I truly need, organization still has to happen whether it’s your first or your fifth!
 Now that she’s almost 6 months old I feel like I finally have a system that works.
 I’m certainly not an organizing pro but I wanted to share with y’all 5 tips to organizing baby’s room!
 Of course this may vary from baby to baby and room to room but overall these tips should apply!

-This post contains affiliate links.
+This post contains affiliate links for your convenience.
 This in no way effects your purchase but I do receive a small commission.
 Thank you for supporting Lady & Laura Kate!

 To find a place for clothes, bibs, burp cloths, diapers, wipes, and blankets and more is enough to make your head spin but it can be done!
 We live in a pretty small house and I remember when we cleared out the guest room to turn it into Cora Beth’s nursery it felt so big when it was empty!
 But with the addition of each furniture item it got smaller and smaller!
 One thing we did to save on space is multipurpose her dresser as a changing table instead of having a separate piece of furniture!
 I also try to get the most storage bang for my buck out of the dresser but we’ll get into that in just a minute….